 An exception to the above generation of linkUp/linkDown traps on changes in ifOperStatus, occurs when an interface is "flapping", i.e., when it is rapidly oscillating between the up and down states.
 If traps were generated for each such oscillation, the network and the network management system would be flooded with unnecessary traps.
-In such a situation, the agent should rate- limit its generation of traps.
+In such a situation, the agent should limit the rate at which it generates traps.